 We could all benefit from a little betterment this new year, but it’s easy for good intentions to get lost in our heads or overrun by the daily grind and never amount to real change.
-We’ve pared some of the most popular resolutions down to a few simple changes you can certainly make to become a healthier, happier You in 2017.
+We’ve pared some of the most popular resolutions down to a few simple changes you can certainly make to become a healthier, happier you.

 1. Feed yourself and your family with wholesome, tasty goodness.

 Just the thought of sifting through zillions of recipes on the Web is enough to send many of us into a tailspin.
 No need to build an entirely new repertoire.
 Choose one meal and just one dish is all you need for a good, fresh start.

 Start here with this helpful round up of new healthy, delicious recipes from What’s Gaby Cooking.
 Choose one to try this week, and keep another in the back of your head for next (or another) week.